April 15th, 6:30 p.m. at our training facility. Members are welcome to attend.

-February 18th, 7:30 p.m. at our training facility. individuals interested in dog sports, pet therapy and training are welcome to attend.
+April 15th, 7:30 p.m. at our training facility.
+Make sure to bring your favorite dish for the Awards potluck dinner.
+Individuals interested in dog sports, pet therapy and training are welcome to attend.

-Our Winter Obedience and Rally trials will once again be held at the South Plains Fairgrounds in the Merchants Building, Saturday and Sunday, February 22nd and 23rd, 2014.
-As always, in order to make this event a success we need your help.
+Our Winter Obedience and Rally trials were held at the South Plains Fairgrounds in the Merchants Building, Saturday and Sunday, February 22nd and 23rd, 2014.
+As always, it was a great!
+Congrats to all the members that came out winners.

 Joann Neal has a lot to be proud of this year.
 At the end of the 2013 reporting year for AKC’s Owner-Handled Series in breed competition, Tush ranked #1 Poodle (all varieties) and #8 in ALL-BREED competition in the U.S. Congrats to this dynamic duo!